microsoft/glider_tasklet_crawler/README.md

 ## Disclaimer

+The code and dataset in this repository are intended to be used for research purposes.
+Microsoft takes no responsibility for what users use this tool for or for any damages caused from using this code.
+By downloading and using this software, you agree that you take full responsibility for any damages and liability.

-Query examples in the released dataset that appear to be attributed to a user or related user contact information are for illustration only and are fictitious.
+Query examples in the dataset that appear to be attributed to a user or related user contact information are for illustration only and are fictitious.
 No real association is intended or inferred.

 ## Contributing